ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 * Overview by Dan Nixon
 * How to continue resourcing this.
 PACE crossover etc. MD Work?

+##### Discussions and Actions
+1. Keep pace team up to date with Dan's outputs
+1. Use new resource in DMSC to continue with this if it seems to have potential

 #### Hardware Setup
 * The [DAaaS](https://github.com/DMSC-Instrument-Data/documents/blob/master/meeting_notes/May_2018/DAaaS.md) Model - this has wider scope than Data Reduction.
 Should be discussed with Jon.
 For detailed discussion would need to involve SXD